18F/handbook/_pages/travel-and-leave/leave.md

 If you are taking a new role within the federal government, the above restrictions do not apply.

+### Notifying GSA of international travel (for security clearance holders)

+If you are travelling internationally and hold a security clearance, you are required to notify GSA.
+Follow the [guidance on international travel for clearance holders](https://insite.gsa.gov/services-and-offices/staff-offices/office-of-mission-assurance/divisions-program-offices/personnel-security-division/foreign-travel-information-page) that is on InSite.
+This notification is optional if you do not hold a clearance.

 ## Types of leave

 ### Annual leave